Randallstown High School

 Randallstown High School is a public high school located in Baltimore County, Maryland, United States.
-It serves students in the Randallstown, Woodlawn, and Owings Mills areas.
+It serves students in the Randallstown and Owings Mills areas.
 It is a part of Baltimore County Public Schools.
-Its primary feeder schools are Deer Park Middle Magnet School, Woodlawn Middle School, Sudbrook Magnet Middle School, Southwest Academy Middle School, Windsor Mill Middle School and Northwest Academy of Health Sciences.
+Its primary feeder schools are Deer Park Middle Magnet School, Sudbrook Magnet Middle School, Southwest Academy Middle School, Windsor Mill Middle School and Northwest Academy of Health Sciences.

 Academics

 Randallstown High school received a 43.9 out of a possible 90 points (48%) on the 2018-2019 Maryland State Department of Education Report Card and received a 3 out of 5 star rating, ranking in the 26th percentile among all Maryland schools.
 Randallstown High School is home of 2 magnet programs, Academy of Health Professions & Multimedia Production.

 Students

 The 2022–2023 enrollment at Randallstown High School was 1,159 students.